JuanPabloDiaz/freeForGeeks/README.md

 - [Imagekit](https://imagekit.io/) is a real-time image optimization and delivery service. ⭐ [k stars]()
 - [Sirv](https://sirv.com/) is a real-time image optimization and delivery service. ⭐ [k stars]()
 - [Uploadcare](https://uploadcare.com/) is a cloud-based file handling solution. ⭐ [k stars]()

+## CDN

+- [CDN js](https://github.com/cdnjs/cdnjs) is a community-driven **content delivery network** for web-related libraries. 🤖 CDN assets - The #1 free and open source CDN built to make life easier for developers. ⭐ [k stars]()
+- [jsDelivr](https://www.jsdelivr.com/) is a free **Open Source CDN** for open source projects. ⭐ [k stars]()

+## DNS

+[1.1.1.1](https://1.1.1.1) Resolver A free public DNS resolver provided by Cloudflare with fast and secure DNS resolution.
+[AdGuard DNS](https://adguard-dns.io) allows you to control web traffic on your devices by blocking ads, trackers, and malicious domains.
+[Bunny DNS](https://bunny.net/dns) provides DNS hosting with 20 million free queries.
+[Cloudflare](https://www.cloudflare.com/dns) Nameservers Cloudflare DNS is an enterprise-grade authoritative DNS service.
+It offers fast response times, high redundancy, advanced security features like built-in DDoS mitigation and DNSSEC.
+[Duck DNS](https://www.duckdns.org) offers free dynamic DNS (DDNS) with support for up to 5 domains on the free tier.
+It provides configuration guides for various setups.
+[Glauca](https://docs.glauca.digital/hexdns/) Nameservers Glauca offers free DNS hosting for up to 3 domains with DNSSEC support.
+[Google Public DNS](https://developers.google.com/speed/public-dns) is a DNS service developed by Google.
+[Namecheap FreeDNS](https://www.namecheap.com/domains/freedns)FreeDNS allows you to keep your domain visible on the internet.
+It provides DNS hosting with secondary DNS backup to ensure availability.
+[NextDNS](https://nextdns.io) Resolver Similiar to AdGuard DNS, a DNS resolution service which allows you to specify allow/deny lists
+[No-IP](https://www.noip.com) Nameservers Create an easy to remember hostname and never lose your connection again.
+[OpenDNS](https://www.opendns.com) offers a suite of consumer products that aim to make your internet faster, safer, and more reliable.
+[Quad9](https://quad9.net) is a security and privacy focused non-profit DNS service with no IP logging.

 # Career Development